KiarashMinoo/ThunderPropagator.BuildingBlocks/docs/BuildingBlocks.Application/Attributes/README.md

 ## Overview

-The Attributes namespace provides custom attributes that control how objects are serialized and processed within the RapidStreamer framework.
+The Attributes namespace provides custom attributes that control how objects are serialized and processed within the ThunderPropagator framework.
 These attributes allow developers to customize JSON serialization behavior and exclude specific members from processing.

 Key attributes include:
 - `JsonSerializationAttribute` - Controls JSON property naming conventions